About Our Program

-- Each year, students can participate in 3-4 faculty-directed shows including at least one musical, 1-2 student-directed productions, one-acts, and workshops and masterclasses.
+- Each year, students can participate in 3-4 faculty-directed shows including at least one musical, 1-2 student-directed productions, one-acts, workshops, and masterclasses.

 - Students have the opportunity to be involved in up to four ensembles outside of theatre including Tabor College Opera Theatre, choral ensembles, pep band, symphonic band, and contemporary Christian music ensembles.

 - Students have the ability to double major and minor outside of theatre.

 - Generous scholarship awards are routinely awarded to qualified applicants interested in majoring and participating in theatre.

-- Theatre students are able to apply for Tabor’s Hope scholarship program and departmental funding for financial assistance to facilitate their attendance at theatre conferences and competitions.
+- Theatre students are able to apply for Tabor’s Hope Scholars Program and departmental funding for financial assistance to facilitate their attendance at theatre conferences and competitions.